 The Proof of Concept we designed and delivered simulated the numerous permutations of brand and reward partner flows of personal data, including cross-border transfers and the differing privacy and consent requirements of different countries and other jurisdictions.

-The customer now has a set of design principles and best practices that enables them to maintain a level of data privacy and customer consent management that exceeds current regulatory requirements.
+The customer now has a set of design principles and privacy and consent best practices that enables them to maintain a level of data privacy and customer consent management that exceeds current regulatory requirements.

 The brand’s flagship mobile application enables each rewards scheme member to manage each item of personal data associated with them.
 They can update/correct individual elements like address, gender, marital status etc. and approve or revoke the sharing of that specific piece of personal information with any brand or rewards partner at any time.